Effective Leadership Behaviors

 While having a plan is important, embracing your mistakes is also key if you want to guide a team to success.

 No matter your leadership capabilities you will undoubtedly encounter hiccups, failures, and roadblocks on your route to success.
-A successful leader understands that failure doesn’t define them, instead they adapt, and look at their failures as opportunities to learn and grow.
+A successful leader understands that failure doesn’t define them – instead, they adapt and look at their failures as opportunities to learn and grow.

 Sure, failure is disappointing, but if you want to lead a group of people to greatness, it’s important to never let it discourage you.
-It’s also critical that you don’t take your fear of or frustration with mistakes out on your team members, otherwise, you risk losing their trust, their respect, and ultimately, their employment.
-You know what they say, people don’t quit jobs, they quit managers and if you’re taking your disappointment out on your employees that’s a surefire way to make them give up on you.
+It’s also critical that you don’t take your fear or frustration with mistakes out on your team members, otherwise, you risk losing their trust, their respect, and ultimately, their employment.
+You know what they say – people don’t quit jobs, they quit managers – and if you’re taking your disappointment out on your employees that’s a surefire way to make them give up on you.

 5. Cross-Cultural Communication